2023 US Open purse, winner’s share, prize money payout

-The 2023 US Open purse is set for at least $17.5 million, with the winner's share coming in at $3,150,000 -- the standard 18 percent payout according to the US Open prize money distribution chart.
+The 2023 US Open purse is set for $20 million, with the winner's share coming in at $3,600,000 -- the standard 18 percent payout according to the US Open prize money distribution chart.

 The US Open field is headed by Scottie Scheffler, Brooks Koepka, Rory McIlroy and Jon Rahm in the third men's major of the year.